meta data for this page

 • Usernames and passwords entered are encrypted in the database using a master encryption key.
 This key is never stored in plaintext on the disk or in the database.
 You'll need this key if you ever need to recover encrypted passwords from the database.

-• You can retrieve your key at /settings_backup.php by entering your account password.
+• You can retrieve your key at /admin_backup.php by entering your account password.
 The key should never change, so only needs to be backed up somewhere safe once.
+NOTE: Older installations may reference /settings_backup.php to retrieve the key.